Chris59-create/ocr_python_projet9/README.md

 [Python](https://www.python.org/),
 [PIP](https://pypi.org/project/pip/),
 [GIT](https://git-scm.com/).
-- [ ] Create locally directory for the projet and/navigate to it.
+- [ ] Create locally a directory or navigate to directory where you want to store the project.
 - [ ] Clone the github project repository in this directory:

     ```git clone https://github.com/Chris59-create/ocr_python_projet9.git```

+- [ ] Navigate to the projet subdirectory `cd ocr_python_projet9`.

 - [ ] Create and activate a virtual environment in this directory.